×

 From Scraped Knees to Broken Bones, We All Experience Types of Pain

-Whether it’s a stubbed toe, a broken bone, or something more chronic, it’s safe to say all of us will experience pain at some point in our lives.
-And while never pleasant, pain is a natural and necessary system our bodies use to alert us of problems so we can begin the healing process.
+Whether it’s a stubbed toe, a broken bone or something more chronic, it’s safe to say all of us will experience pain at some point in our lives.
+While never pleasant, pain is a natural and necessary system our bodies use to alert us of problems so we can begin the healing process.

 We’ve all experienced pain of one type or another, but the different types of pain vary greatly, as do their causes and possible treatments.